jaypyles/Developer-Site/README.md

 ## Architecture/Infra

 Deployed using github actions, with k3s on kvm for deployments.

+ArgoCD for continuous deployment.

+Secrets management using Doppler.